-For more than forty years, the Fertility Control Clinic has been dedicated to providing best practice health services for abortion, family planning and sexual & reproductive health.
-We are involved in abortion and sexual & reproductive health research, teaching and advocacy.
+For more than forty seven years, the Fertility Control Clinic has been dedicated to providing best practice health services for abortion, family planning and sexual and reproductive health.
+We are involved in abortion and sexual and reproductive health research, teaching and advocacy.
 We have forged strong relationships with other reputable women-focused services and organisations.

 The Fertility Control Clinic was established in 1972 by abortion rights campaigner Dr Bertram Wainer.